Head of School

 Joel was born and raised in Richmond, Virginia, the son of two classical teachers.
 His father taught Latin, Political Philosophy, and Ancient History at St. Catherine’s School in Richmond, and his mother home schooled Joel and his 4 sisters.
 Joel grew up mostly climbing trees, but he loved reading and developed a passion for history and the classics.

 Joel completed his Army service in 2013, after which he worked as self-employed carpenter and then as diplomatic security specialist for the US Embassies in Iraq and South Sudan.
 He and his amazing wife Lydia live south of Strasburg with their 5 sons and 2 daughters.
-Joel is completing his degree in Theology from St. Joseph’s College of Maine in the fall, and he spends the rest of his time indulging his love of Medievalism with calligraphy, manuscript illumination, Gothic bookbinding, and traditional joinery.
+Joel is completing his degree in Theology from St. Joseph’s College of Maine in the fall, while working towards his teaching certification, and he spends the rest of his time indulging his love of Medievalism with calligraphy, manuscript illumination, Gothic bookbinding, and traditional joinery.

 Pre-Grammar Class Master Teacher